Bird Netting - It Keep's em Out!!

 Shrub Guard Pest Net Bags - These are really neat for quickly wrapping up a bush or shrub.
 It is extremely popular for blueberry bushes.
 Simply roll it on, and your blueberries are secure.
 Roll it up a ways, to harvest Pest Netting Sheets - Pest netting sheets work well in the vegetable garden.
 It comes in varying sizes.
 Simply drape it over your plants, and the birds are shut out.
-It is also commonly used to the fruit.
+Or construct a frame.
+It to the fruit.
 It may not be practical in the flower garden, garden.
 Buy Bird Netting Sheets now.

 Pest Netting - When you've got a big job, use bulk roll bird pest netting.
 It's cheaper in bulk.
 You can measure and cut pieces to size, off the roll, Buy Bulk Roll Bird Pest Net

 How to Make a Bird Netting Frame:

-While pest netting is lightweight, the plant will grow through the mesh holes in the netting,if allowed.
-And, leaves that the netting rests upon, can be Here are a few ideas how to make a frame for your netting:
+While pest netting is lightweight, the plant will grow through the mesh holes in the netting, if allowed.
+And, leaves that the netting rests upon, can Here are a few ideas how to make a frame for your netting:

 1. Political sign frames.
 Right after political elections, those